 This course provides students with the opportunity to develop proficiency in designing and creating interfaces, web and gaming projects.
 Students apply principles of layout and intelligent design in projects.
 In-class projects evolve around application of design in areas such as web and future Internet of Things (IOT) devices.
 Students also experience the basics of game design and applications in areas such as education and entertainment.
-Basic hardware skills are reinforced.
 Skills developed include problem-solving, critical thinking, and effective communication.
+Students who participate in this class are eligible for Industry certifications and digital badges.

 Course Code Course Title 9 10 11 12

 6611 Digital Applications х х х х

 6614 Computer Information Systems х х

-6615 Advanced Computer Information Systems х х х
+6615 Advanced Computer Information Systems х х x

-6630 Interface Design, Multimedia, Web Technologies, and Gaming Technologies х x х
+6630 Interface Design, Multimedia, Web Technologies, and Gaming Technologies х х х

-\Dual Enrollment courses
+Dual Enrollment courses

 The Computer Applications Specialist Career Studies Certificate is made up of six classes, which adds up to 18 credits overall.
 With the Computer Applications Specialist program, students will learn data entry, word processing, using presentation software, using multimedia applications, and basic webpage design.
-All 18 credits can be earned at NHS by taking: Computer Applications, Computer Information Systems, and Advanced Computer Information Systems.
+All 18 credits can be earned at NHS by taking courses such as Computer Applications, Computer Information Systems, Advanced Computer Information Systems, or Interface Design.
 Each of these courses earns six (6) credits toward the 18 credits for the Computer Applications Specialist Career Studies Certificate.